noris-network/mcs-backup/README.md

 ### Restore
-Since restoring data is the most important part of backup, and usually has to be done at the most inconvenient times, possibly under time pressure, this process should be as easy as possible to perform.
-With a properly configured mcs-backup a simple command `mcs-backup restore latest` is enough.
+Since restoring data is the most important part of backup, and usually has to be done at the most inconvenient times, possibly under time pressure, this process should be as easy to perform as possible.
+With a properly configured mcs-backup a simple `mcs-backup restore latest` command is sufficient.

 ## Scheduling of Backups
 Backups are scheduled with cron-like expressions (e.g. `0 */2 * * *`)